EasyDutch-uBO/EasyDutch/CONTRIBUTING.md

 The rest you may change.

-Breaching this rule will result in a warning and if not listening, being banned as contributor!
+Breaching this rule will result in a warning and, if not listening, being banned as contributor!